Asynchronous Federated Continual Segmentation with Evolving Clients and Label Spaces: Experiment

-For segmentation performance evaluation, we use the DICE score to measure overall accuracy and Average Symmetric Surface Distance (ASSD) to assess boundary precision.
-Additionally, we analyze the communication and computation loads involved in generating the global model for the federation.
+We evaluate segmentation performance using the Dice similarity coefficient (Dice) and average symmetric surface distance (ASSD), which measure region overlap and boundary accuracy, respectively.
+We report the communication and computation costs at each federation update to assess efficiency.